IzanamiiDevv/Component-Markup-Languge-Framework-MMLF/README.md

 The <code><mmlf-render></code> Tag is used to Define the type of rendering method

-this section is not yet done pls wait for the updates!!!
+this section is not yet done pls wait for the updates!!!.